nfordhk/100-days-of-code/log.md

 **Thoughts**: This program was very challenging but rewarding.
 It was fun for the first time to use concepts such as arrays and while loops in JS.
 **Link to work:** [Rock, Paper, Scissors](https://github.com/nfordhk/rock-paper-scissors/blob/master/index.html)

+### Day 95: November 11th, 2019

+**Today's Progress**: Finish JavaScript Fundamental Part 4!

+**Thoughts**: It’s been a while since I wrote a log but, rest assure I’ve been coding almost every day.
+Finishing JS fundamentals part 4 was really rewarding.
+I struggled a lot with the practice programs.
+It wasn’t until the practice section I realized that I didn’t understand the concepts as well as I thought.
+I had to step backwards and redo all of JS fundamentals part 3 again.
+I felt much more confident and once I was able to grasp the concepts firmly then, I moved onto completing JS fundamentals 4 with ease.
+My 100 days is almost up here, and this log serves as a nice reminder of how far I’ve come.
+Excited for the next and last 5 days.